 - The foreign antigens are detected by the phagocyte, and the cytoplasm surrounds the pathogen; the pathogen is engulfed.

-- The pathogen is contained in a phagocytic vacuole.
-The vacuole fuses with a lysosome, and the digestive enzymes (lysozymes) are released from the lysosome.
-The pathogen is broken down.
+- The pathogen is contained in a phagosome.
+The phagosome fuses with a lysosome, and the digestive enzymes (lysozymes) are released from the lysosome.
+The pathogen is digested and destroyed.

 - The phagocyte presents the pathogen’s antigens on it’s surface, and can now be called an antigen-presenting cell.